Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Ask your oncologist about your risks of developing late effects.

 Have a yearly physical examination.
-The exam should include measurement of height and weight and assessment of puberty development and nutritional status.
+The exam should include checking:

 Patients at risk for growth hormone deficiency should have this screening every six months until growth is completed.